PROGRAM

 Speakers

-Work together with your school over the course of GFF23 to answer trivia-style questions related to mechanical contracting.
-Topics will range from resources to help your team with the MCAA Student Chapter Competition (WebLEM, Porcore, Trimble) to historical construction facts, and even a few hidden easter eggs that will be mentioned throughout the conference.
+Work together with your school over the course of GFF24 to answer trivia-style questions related to mechanical contracting.
+Topics will range from resources to help your team with the MCAA Student Chapter Competition, to historical construction facts, and even a few hidden easter eggs that will be mentioned throughout the conference.

 Speakers